Carbamoyl phosphate synthetase I deficiency

 Carbamoyl phosphate synthetase I deficiency (CPS I deficiency) is an autosomal recessive metabolic disorder that causes ammonia to accumulate in the blood due to a lack of the enzyme carbamoyl phosphate synthetase I. Ammonia, which is formed when proteins are broken down in the body, is toxic if the levels become too high.
 The nervous system is especially sensitive to the effects of excess ammonia.

 Signs and symptoms

 Carbamoyl phosphate synthetase I deficiency often becomes evident in the first few days of life.
 An infant with this condition may be lacking in energy (lethargic) or unwilling to eat, and have a poorly controlled breathing rate or body temperature.
 Some babies with this disorder may experience seizures or unusual body movements, or go into a coma.
-Complications of carbamoyl phosphate synthetase I deficiency may include developmental delay and mental retardation.
+Complications of carbamoyl phosphate synthetase I deficiency may include developmental delay and intellectual disability.

 In some affected individuals, signs and symptoms of carbamoyl phosphate synthetase I deficiency may be less severe, and may not appear until later in life.